-Inception is 1/1/2020
+Inception is 9/1/2016

-Some of the highest performing stocks in 2022 included Unum Group, Cigna Corp, and Impinj.
+Some of the highest performing stocks in 2022 included Unum Group, Energy Transfer, Cigna Corp, and Impinj.
 Unum was bought as an investment for rising interest rates.
-The positive impact to Unum's business from rising rates was not fully appreciated by investors and as the year unfolded, it became clear how beneficial higher interest rates were.
-Cigna Corp was bought as a defensive holding but it ended up doing quite a bit better than other managed care as it executed well and its valuation discount closed to peers.
-Cigna is an example of the type of companies I look for.
-A company that has a valuation discount due to perceived inferiority to peers but through solid execution the company can close that discount as investors start to think the discount is not necessarily warranted.
-Impinj had a very strong return considering it is a semiconductor technology company.
-RFID prospects for increased adoption continue to grow and this company truly does have a massive market opportunity, so enthusiasm is rampant.
+The benefit to Unum's business from rising rates was not fully company truly does have a massive market opportunity, so enthusiasm is rampant.
 Impinj's investment issue is if it can grow fast enough to justify its stock price.

 Advancers/Detractors 2022 Return

 Unum Group 73.6%

+Energy Transfer LP 55.6%

 Cigna Corporation 46.7%

 Impinj, Inc. 23.1%

 Hanesbrands Inc. <59.7%>

 Interfor Corp (in USD) <51.1%>

 Ally Financial, Inc. <46.9%>

 Intel Corporation <46.7%>

 Some of the lowest performing stocks included Hanesbrands, Interfor Corp, Ally Financial and Intel.
 The innerwear business of Hanesbrands was viewed as more defensive than other apparel and I considered Champion to be a secular growth story that could hold up in a tough environment.
 Both of those beliefs were largely wrong and Hanesbrands has too much leverage to keep its stock price up in a declining business environment.
 Interfor largely spent its windfall of profits from the pandemic on acquisitions and did not keep the cash cushion that some of its peers kept.
 Therefore, as lumber markets corrected in a big way, its stock sold off more.
 It has tremendous upside to an improving lumber market but a meaningful uptick in housing starts and remodeling projects does not seem to be right around the corner.
 Ally Financial's stock sold off on fears of a surge in auto delinquencies and concerns over NIM (net interest margin) compression due to the need to pay more for deposits.
 Those are both valid concerns but one could argue the fear over both of those dynamics is overblown.
 Intel sold off with all semiconductor stocks on the global slowdown and too much semiconductor inventory built up.
 Intel also had another delay, this time with Sapphire Rapids, its chip to help stabilize share in the data center.
 Because of this, it continued to lose share in the data center.
-Intel and Interfor were trimmed earlier in the year so the strategy absorbed those losses at a much lower weight than it started the year.
+Intel and Interfor were trimmed earlier in the year so the strategy absorbed those losses at a much lower weight than it started the year at.

-Waterfront Opportunistic Equity
+Waterfront Opportunistic Strategy

-Looking forward, the OE has a very heavy weighting to international stocks.
-57% at 12/31/22 and that is at the extreme end of where the strategy will go.
+Looking forward, the OS has a very heavy weighting to international stocks.
 Europe has so far dodged an energy crisis this winter due to very warm weather.
 Economies in Europe are proving resilient and there is talk of avoiding a recession in many European countries.
 The valuation discount of European stocks is not justified by economic growth prospects.
 The growth prospects in Europe are believed to be similar to that of the United States.
 Japanese stock prices look attractive and an economic recovery in Asia can be a catalyst for stock outperformance there.
 Emerging Market assets have a good chance of benefiting from the upcoming peak in US interest rates and then the ensuing decline in rates.
 How much pent-up demand there is in China as China opens up from Covid remains to be seen.
 However, the OS does maintain the view that the government of China does not want to be seen as an enemy of the capital markets and fears over government control over private companies are overdone.
 India has the best secular growth story of any large economy.